-Maureen Elias is an Army veteran, Army military spouse, mother of three, veteran advocate, and full-time student.
+Maureen Elias is an Army veteran, Army military spouse, mother of three, veteran advocate, and serves as the Assistant Director of the Veterans Health Council of Vietnam Veterans of America.
 Maureen served as a Counterintelligence Agent in the United States Army from 2001-2006.
 She received an honorable discharge after injuries sustained in training degraded to the point where she needed to separate from the service.